UkiDLucas/book-genomics-easy-as-pi/CONTRIBUTING.md

 The syntax formatting using "Markdown" (*.md) files

-Please get familiar with basics of Markdown script: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
+Please get familiar with basics of Markdown script:

+https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

 ### Text Editor

-You can use any text editor you like, but I would recommend WYSIWG tool like Typora. https://www.typora.io/
+You can use any text editor you like, but I would recommend WYSIWG tool like [Typora](https://www.typora.io/).

+https://www.typora.io/

+### GitHub account

+Create your GItHub account, as you learn more about Open Source you will get to love it and you will want to contribute to many projects.

 ### Forking the project

-Once you watch the Open Source videos you should be able to

-1) "Fork" the project to your ouw GitHub account
+Once you watch the GitHub Open Source videos you should be able to "Fork" the project to your own GitHub account.

+### Create new branch

-2) Create a new "Branch" that describes specific changes you are making
+Create a new "Branch" that describes specific changes you are making

 `genomics-easy-as-pi-book $ git branch`